Chunjee/biga.ahk/README.md

 Mirrors functionality and method names of [Lodash](https://lodash.com/)

-:warning: **alpha - The API might change, and may have defects** :warning:
+:warning: **alpha - The API might change, and may have defects prior to v1.0.0** :warning:

 ------------------

 ## Installation

-In a terminal or command line:
+In a terminal or command line navigated to your project folder:

 ```bash
 npm install biga.ahk